|

 the rest of the world to buzz off.
 We are, after all, social beings and

-other people’s opinions really do matter to us, even though we like to
+other people’s opinions really do matter to us, even though we like to pretend

-have to accept some constraints and pander to contemporary taste to at least
+to accept some constraints and pander to contemporary taste to at least

 some extent.
 You may have to listen to a lot of pretentious nonsense, too.